-Welcome to Phoenix's Melrose District, a 1-mile stretch of Seventh Avenue between Indian School and Camelback roads that’s home to some of the antiques, art, dining, patio cocktailing and dancing.
+Welcome to Phoenix's Melrose District, a 1-mile stretch of Seventh Avenue between Indian School and Camelback roads that’s home to some of the best antique shops, art, dining, patio cocktailing and dancing around.

 Also known as “The Curve” for its winding nature in an otherwise grided city, and the “gayborhood,” thanks to its high concentration of LGBTQ+ bars and rainbow flags perched outside allied businesses, this neighborhood is an absolute must for a sense of this city's pride as well as its midcentury roots.

 If Phoenix had a “Cheers,” Stacy’s @ Melrose would be it.
 Of course, there’s no way everyone could know your name if you’re just here for a visit, but it will quickly feel like your new home bar.
 That’s partly because this spot is a routine stop for all segments of the L, G, B, T, Q and plus — and there’s rotating events that cater to each.
 As the evenings cool off, this dance floor heats up!